 Coconut Lime Quinoa

-3 ingredients and insanely easy prep using your rice cooker make this delicious quinoa recipe a go-to weeknight side dish.
+3 ingredients and insanely easy prep using your rice cooker or Instant Pot make this delicious quinoa recipe a go-to weeknight side dish.
 Total winner!

 - 1 cup quinoa, rinsed if necessary